•

 His wife, Rev. Dr. Karen Anderson Hardaway, D.Min., stands consistently by Pastor Hardaway's side, assisting and enhancing the ministry.
 The members and outsiders often call upon her for prayer, assistance, and ministry.
 She also represents our church well, often called to preach or speak.
 She is a former Habitat for Humanity board member and the former Evening Chaplain at Buffalo City Mission - Cornerstone Manor (for Women And Children).
 She also serves on the City of Niagara Falls Board of Ethics.
 She is currently employed in a managerial position at the University at Buffalo Jacobs School of Medicine and Biomedical Sciences.

-The coronavirus of 2020 would cause a challenge for many houses of worship, including Trinity.
+The coronavirus of 2020 would challenge many houses of worship, including Trinity.
 Under Pastor Hardaway’s leadership, services continued virtually and outdoors during the warmer months.
 Several additional improvements were made, allowing accessibility to the basement and other necessary repairs.
-Pandemic grants were accessed to help with the continuation of the needs of the church.
+Pandemic grants were accessed to help with the church's continuing needs.

 While things are difficult, focusing on the future works better than just looking at things going wrong.

-“The focus should be, how can we become a better church—rather than, how do we re-create what we used to have?”
+“The focus should be on how we can become a better church rather than how we re-create what we used to have.”

 It is indeed a measure of strength and faith, but we will continue to uphold the faith of our fathers and mothers.